Russell-Waterhouse/blog/content/post/haskell-1-year.md

 ### Testability

 I haven't really found Haskell to be more testable than any other language.
-I can write a mess of code in the IO monad that's totally testable, or I can break business logic out into discrete functions that are easily tested.
+I can write a mess of code in the IO monad that's totally untestable, or I can break business logic out into discrete functions that are easily tested.
 Same way I can in Ruby or Java or Python or Rust or C or Kotlin.
 You get the point.